 First Big Snow of the Season

 Later, the snow started to melt but then froze which made everything very icy.
 It was very pretty though.
 Our mailbox, roof, and house were covered with ice which glistened in the sun.
-Once it stopped snowing, we started to shovel.
-It was difficult to shovel the snow because of the ice layer on top.
-We had to break the ice with either the shovel or in some cases a heavy, metal ice scrapper before we could get to the snow to shovel it out of the way.

 Eventually, we all got too cold and tired of being outside.
 So we went inside and had hot chocolate with candy canes.
 Oh, it is beginning to feel a lot like Christmas!